FREQUENTLY ASKED QUESTIONS

 Yes!
 While we adhere to Montessori philosophy, we closely align our curriculum with state educational standards.

-We offer art, music, drama, nature-based education, Spanish and PE as well as outdoor learning experiences.
+We offer art, music, nature-based education, gardening, as well as outdoor learning experiences.

 Students bring their own lunches.
 We encourage healthy, waste-free lunches in line with Montessori principles.
 Children do not have the ability to reheat or refrigerate food.

-• What is the Parent-Teacher Association, and how can I get involved?
+What is the Parent-Teacher Organization, and how can I get involved?

 Visitors must schedule a tour in advance and check in at the front office upon arrival.